Motivic cohomology of equicharacteristic schemes: Definition of

+which is an equivalence on graded pieces.
+We wish to show it is an equivalence.
+But both sides commute with filtered colimits by Theorem \ref{thm:graded-pieces} (note that finitariness of $\gr^j_\sub{mot}\K$ for all $j$ and of $\K$ itself implies that of $\Fil^j_\sub{mot}\K$ for all $j$), so we may assume that $X$ has finite valuative dimension; then the filtrations on both sides are bounded by part (1), whence complete, and so the desired equivalence follows from the equivalence on graded pieces. \end{proof}

-The splitting and degeneration parts of the parts of the previous theorem were consequences of a finer result, namely the existence of Adams operations acting in the desired way on motivic cohomology:
+The splitting and degeneration parts of the parts of the previous theorem were consequences of a finer result, namely the existence of Adams operators acting in the expected way on motivic cohomology as asserted in the following theorem.
+We note that this result depends on Appendix~\S\ref{app:chw} about Adams operators.